·

 Films are more than just entertainment; they serve as historical artifacts that provide us with insight into the society and culture of the time they were created.
 Footloose, a popular musical drama, offers us a window into two distinct eras, shedding light on the societal values, fashion trends, and prevailing attitudes of their respective times - the 1980s and the early Twenty-tens.

-Based on a true story that occurred in 1979, Footloose delves into a small town's struggle with an antiquated ordinance that bans dancing.
+Based on a true story that occurred in 1979, Footloose is about a small town's struggle with an antiquated ordinance that bans dancing.
 This tale of rebellion and teenage self-expression still resonates today, as it explores themes of individuality and challenging social norms.
 Both the 1984 original and its 2011 remake serve as captivating study material, offering a valuable glimpse into the backgrounds of their respective eras.

 Both films are contemporary, meaning that they are set in the period of their production so that they reflect the respective backgrounds of their times.
 For this purpose, it is irrelevant whether they are good or bad, which version is better (viewers are of two minds about this), and how realistic the story is.

 The films provide us with evidence of the fashion and lifestyle of each decade.
 The original version dazzles us with its big, curly hairstyles, oversized clothing, and Walkmans, which have now become relics of the past.
-In contrast, the 2011 remake reflects contemporary fashion sensibilities with its more natural hairstyles, form-fitting attire, and the prevalence of mobile phones and iPods.
+In contrast, the 2011 remake reflects contemporary fashion sensibilities with its more natural hairstyles, form-fitting clothes, and the prevalence of mobile phones and iPods.

 Image: Walkman